debojitsaha/canvas/README.md

 - **Recent Colors:** The color picker includes a list of recently picked colors, allowing users to easily reuse colors.

+- **Recently Uploaded Images:** The application maintains a list of recently uploaded images, allowing users to easily reuse images.

 - **Eye Dropper API:** Experimental EyeDropper API is integrated to allow users to pick colors directly from the page.
 It is only supported in Chrome, Opera and Edge browsers.

 ## Technologies Used